-&lt;sup>8 Turnover, as computed by mutual funds, uses the exact timing and prices at which purchases and sales take place.
+&lt;sup>9 Turnover, as computed by mutual funds, uses the exact timing and prices at which purchases and sales take place.
 There has to be some loss of precision in estimating turnover even when monthly data are used because the transaction price is not known and we use the average price over the month to approximate it.
 However, deviations of average price from actual price are somewhat random.
 Thus, our final estimates using mutual fund holdings data closely match reported turnover.
-Using the average of 13 net asset values is necessary to compare our results to reported numbers, since this is

-&lt;sup>9 Using the average of 13 net asset values is necessary to compare our results to reported numbers, since this is industry practice.
+&lt;sup>10 Using the average of 13 net asset values is necessary to compare our results to reported numbers, since this is industry practice.